willfaught/paige/README.md

 the bottom of the body, if configured.
 You must create favicons yourself.

-The page title is the page's title, followed by a mid dot, followed by the site title.
-If one is missing, the other is used without the mid dot.
-If both are the same, only one is used without the mid dot.
+The page title is the page's title, followed by a middle dot, followed by the site title.
+If one is missing, the other is used without the middle dot.
+If both are the same, only one is used without the middle dot.

 Every page can have a header, a body, and a footer.
 The header has the section menus, if any; the page title, if any; the page description, if